-A full list of the audio and video equipment needed when setting up a home studio for recording high-quality podcasts, video trainings, virtual events, and webinars.
+A list of the audio and video equipment I use in my home studio for recording high-quality podcasts, video trainings, virtual events, and webinars.

 When I launched this website in late 2017, I did so with a commitment to add video to content creation and overall marketing strategy.
 I had pretty much completely avoided video to that point, except for podcast interviews and guest webinars for other peoples’ audiences.
 To be totally honest, I was scared to take on video… I mean, what if I looked stupid?!

 I’m not one to let fear get in my way however, so I got started and my first few videos were crap.
 I launched this site with videos that had terrible lighting and poor sound.
 But I did it, I took action, and I got it done.
 While I am going to reshoot a couple videos with the new equipment, I’m going to leave the blog post videos as they are so you can see the difference in quality.
 (And, maybe inspire you to get started with video like I did, even if things aren’t perfect yet!)